EmlynC/emlync.github.io/_posts/2015-08-06-install-alfresco-5.0-to-ubuntu-14.04LTS.md

 ---
 layout: post
-title:  "Installing Alfresco to Ubuntu 14.04 by hand"
+title:  "Installing Alfresco into Ubuntu 14.04 step-by-step"
 author: emlyn
 date:   2015-08-06 13:34:28
-categories: alfresco ubuntu install 14.04 LTS
+categories: alfresco
 ---

 I've recently been tasked with working on a web application that